Uberspace/manual/source/web-https.rst

 Let's encrypt
 =============

 We use `lua-resty-auto-ssl <https://github.com/GUI/lua-resty-auto-ssl>`_ to issue Let's Encrypt certificates for every external domain that is :ref:`connected to a Uberspace <web-domains>`.
-This happens automagically when a domain is requested by a client for the first time.
+This happens automagically when a domain (``Host`` header) is first seen by our webserver.
 For privacy reasons every domain gets its own certificate.
 We also handle the renewal, certificates will be renewed if they expire in less than 30 days.

 Certificate Access
 ------------------